I1820/Dockerit/README.md

 | Data Manager     | dm       | 1372 |
 | Gateway Manager  | gm       | 1374 |

+## MQTT Link
+I1820 support many protocols like lan and lora,
+These protocols send and receive data using mqtt.

 ## LoRa Server Docker setup

 This repository contains a skeleton to setup the [LoRa Server](https://www.loraserver.io)